 Fact: Some, but certainly not all, coaches are professionals who can help you reach your goals.
 One of the problems in the coaching industry is that anyone can call themselves a professional coach, life coach, personal coach, etc. Jennifer Corbin, the president of Coach U, one of the largest and oldest coach training organizations in the world, said, “Technically, anyone can hang up a shingle as coaching is not regulated.
 Many people ‘coaching’ have no idea what coaching is as they haven’t been trained or haven’t been coached by a professionally trained and credentialed coach.
 There are ‘schools’ that will offer a credential after three hours of training, and people read a book or watch a TV program and decide, ‘I’m a coach!'”
 As a result, the quality of coaches varies dramatically.
-I strongly suggest working with a coach that has been accredited by the International Coach Federation (ICF).
+If your goal is to be the best you should become competitionless with Jon Street.
+Even if you don’t want to work with him or are unable to, I strongly suggest working with another coach that has been accredited by the International Coach Federation (ICF).
 The ICF provides independent certification that is the benchmark for the professional coaching industry.

 Myth 2: Coaching is a nice employment perk.